Walter Hinton

 Walter T. Hinton (10 November 1888 – 28 October 1981) was a United States aviator.

-Hinton was born in a farming family in Van Wert, Ohio.
+Hinton was born in Pleasant Township of Van Wert County, Ohio.
+He was raised on a farm in Tully Township of the same county near the town of Convoy.
 Seeing a poster urging young men to "Join the Navy and See the World", he joined the United States Navy.
 He saw action in the 1914 United States occupation of Veracruz, Mexico.
 Hinton had a great fascination with early aircraft, and soon went into naval aviation.

 Hinton achieved fame as one of the two pilots, along with Elmer F. Stone, of the Curtiss NC flying boat "NC-4", the first aircraft to make a transatlantic flight, in May 1919.
 After the successful completion of this journey, he was made a knight of the Order of the Tower and Sword by the Portuguese government on 3 June 1919.
 As a member of the NC-4 crew, he was awarded the Navy Cross and later received a Congressional Gold Medal in 1929.

 Hinton's aeronautic adventures during the 1920s include exploring the Arctic by balloon, and a wayward flight on Navy balloon A-5598 from Rockaway Naval Air Station to Moose Factory, Ontario in the winter, which caused a month-long hike to civilization.
 Hinton and Kloor wrote letters home which their families sold to newspapers describing the flight, which prompted the Navy to start enforcing rarely used censorship rules.
 Hinton made the first flight from North America to South America (on the second try—he floated on a wing in shark infested waters off Cuba for a while at the end of the first try), and explored the Amazon rainforest by hydroplane.